cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 Take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):

-1. Create a script file named `ts-proto.sh` with the previous command, or a `Makefile` target.
+1. Create a script file named `ts-proto.sh` with the previous command, or create a `Makefile` target.
 2. Add an [npm run target](https://github.com/confio/cosmjs-types/blob/c64759a/package.json#L31) with it, to keep track of how this was done and easily reproduce it in the future when you update a Protobuf file.

 ## Add convenience with types